Elementary School Track Meet

-Four members of our senior boys football team commited to playing OUA footbal at the local Queens University.
+Four members of our senior boys football team committed to playing OUA football at the local Queens University.
 Jacob Jefferies, Tyson Fletcher, Matt McDonald, and Laurenio Sousa signed to become Gaels for the 2018-2019 season.
 Good luck with your future endevours!

-Our Crusaders battled a tough game agaisnt the Lasalle Black Knights to claim the Kassaa trophy in boys hockey 6-3.
+Our Crusaders battled a tough game against the La Salle Black Knights to claim the KASSAA trophy in boys hockey 6-3.
 Goals were scored by Aidan Johnson (3), Arty Shiman, Evan Jamieson and Jarryd Herron.
 Up 4-0 after the first period the black knights fought back to close the gap to 5-2 but couldn't answer when the crusaders scored their sixth goal silencing the black knights and finishing the game.
-Good luck to the boys as they travel to St. Catherines for Ofsaa on the 21st of March!
+Good luck to the boys as they travel to St. Catherines for OFSAA on the 21st of March!

 Crusaders at the Next Level

 Congratulations to six Crusaders who are committed to playing athletics at the next level.
-Kiley Rodrigues commited to Arkansas State University to play division 1 golf, Drew Freake comitted to McMaster University to play football in the OUA, Tyson Fletcher, Jacob Jefferies, and Matt McDonald committed to Queens University to play football in the OUA and Emily Fawcett comitted to Guelph University for OUA track and Field.
+Kiley Rodrigues committed to Arkansas State University to play division 1 golf, Drew Freake committed to McMaster University to play football in the OUA, Tyson Fletcher, Jacob Jefferies, and Matt McDonald committed to Queens University to play football in the OUA and Emily Fawcett committed to Guelph University for OUA track and Field.